 - Rent a kayak or boat and see the seashore from the water!
 Ranger led tours are popular during peak summer months- see more information here– and many local businesses offer rentals and tours.
 Page six of the Seashore’s annual trip planner offers plenty of park-vetted businesses.

 Also a National Park Service fan?
 Check out some of the dozens of posts on the blog featuring 12 National Parks and dozens of National Park Service sites.
-And follow along on our adventures on Facebook, Instagram, Pinterest, and Twitter.
+Looking for more adventures on Cape Cod?
+Check out our full Cape Cod During the Winter City Guide and our posts featuring the Whydah Pirate Museum, the Cape Cod Museum of Natural History, Heritage Museums and Gardens, Woods Hole Science Aquarium, Ocean Edge Resort and Spa, and Pilgrim Monument and Provincetown Museum.
+And follow along on our adventures on Instagram, Pinterest, Facebook, and Twitter.